Hero Image - students talking

 All UK undergraduate mature students are eligible to apply for a place on the Lancaster Success Programme (LSP), which is designed to help students from underrepresented backgrounds (one of these being mature students) get the most out of their time at Lancaster.

 Around 25% of the students on the LSP are mature, which means that we know what helps mature students to feel they belong.
-Our current mature students range in age from early 20s to 50s and come from departments right across the University.
-So, if there aren’t many other mature students on your course, through the LSP you will have plenty of opportunities to get to know people in a similar situation to you.
+Our mature students range from early 20s to 50s and come from departments across the University.
+So, if there aren’t many other mature students on your course, you will have plenty of opportunities to get to know people in a similar situation through the LSP.

 Key benefits of the Lancaster Success Programme Accordion